 Unforeseen unemployment or unexpected expenses are also common reasons to seek a private mortgage.
 Private mortgage lenders are often issued for short term loans.
 They’re also far more commonly available for borrowers with extenuating financial circumstances such as being self-employed or having an imperfect credit history.

 Private mortgages can often be approved much more quickly than a more traditional loan.
 This makes private mortgages far more desirable for those looking for income or a line of credit in a hurry.
-A private mortgage can even be an investment in and of itself, if you find a particularly good deal your mortgage will help you take advantage of.
+A private mortgage can even be an investment in and of itself, if you find a particularly good deal your mortgage will help you take advantage of it.

 It’s not uncommon for people to juggle multiple types of debt in this day and age.
 Traditional lenders don’t always take this under consideration, however, making it difficult to leverage real estate or home equity to help pay off debt.
 If you’re smart, you can even use your 2nd mortgage to pay off an existing mortgage and student debt.